 Find a network pharmacy

-UMP has a large network of retail pharmacies.
-You save money when you use network pharmacies; you pay only your cost share.
-The pharmacy sends the claim to the plan for you.
+Washington State Rx Services has a large network of retail pharmacies.
+You save money when you use network pharmacies, and the pharmacy sends the claim to the plan for you.

-- Be faxed from your provider's office to 1-800-723-9023 (fax number for providers only).
+- Be faxed from your provider's office fax machine to 1-800-723-9023 (fax number for providers only).

 - Be on the provider's letterhead.

 - Include the patient's name, address, phone number, plan ID number, and date of birth.

 Alert: Some durable medical equipment (DME) items are not available through PPS.
 You will need to get them through a network retail pharmacy or preferred DME provider.